CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 ??? note "What's New"

+    ### June n, 2025:  Version 2.3.0

+    - Added Get-LnvUpdateNotification, Get-LnvMTOSList, Add-LnvMTOS, Remove-LnvMTOS cmdlets.
+These allow you to create a list of Machine Type + OS combinations you care about and keep track of what updates have been added to their System Update catalogs since the last time you checked.
+    - Added Get-LnvWUFriendlyNames cmdlet that provides a list of the drivers and firmware installed by Windows Update with their associated Device Names to make it easier to tell what Windows Update is providing.
+    - Added-DeltaUpdate option to Get-LnvUpdatesRepo which will allow you to just download new updates to an existing repository.
+    - Fixed error handling when system does not have a battery in Get-LnvBatteryInfo.

     ### February 26, 2025:  Version 2.2.0

     - Added Find-LnvHSAPack cmdlet.
 This cmdlet lets you see what HSA packs have been released for a specified Machine Type.